mth/yeti/doc/reference.rst

 the given scope depth.

-If the type variables scope depth is greater or equal to the given scope depth and MONOMORPHIC flag is given, then the type variable is marked as tainted and isn't considered to be a free type variable.
+If the type variables scope depth is greater or equal to the given scope depth and the context is MONOMORPHIC, then the type variable is marked as tainted and isn't considered to be a free type variable.

 TODO describe the StructVar magic